SuperOfficeDocs/superoffice-docs/user-guide/en/sale/sales-guide/create.md

 A sales guide must be linked to a sale type, which in turn consists of several stages.
 [How to create stages][2].

-A sales guide for sales to new customers might include, for example, the stages "First meeting", "Quotation" and "Signing of contract".
+For example, a sales guide for sales to new customers may include the stages "First meeting", "Quotation" and "Signing of contract".

 Go to the next procedure to link the stages to a sale type.